 Generally, no. However, if your elevated lactate level is due to an underlying condition that can be addressed, such as uncontrolled diabetes or a substance that can be avoided, such as ethanol, then you may be able to lower it.
 If you have been diagnosed with a condition, such as a metabolic disorder, following your prescribed treatment regimen should control your lactate level.
 If the increase is due to a temporary condition, such as shock or infection, then it will usually return to normal after the condition has been resolved.

 Lactate measurements from arterial blood are thought to be more accurate and, because a tourniquet is not used, they are not generally affected by the collection process.
-A health practitioner may order an arterial lactate for these reasons or because a group of other tests called arterial blood gases (ABGs) are also being collected and the same sample can be used.
-When other arterial blood tests are not being ordered, a health practitioner may order a venous lactate because it provides an adequate evaluation of a person's lactate level and because the collection process is not as uncomfortable.
+A healthcare practitioner may order an arterial lactate for these reasons or because a sample for a group of other tests called arterial blood gases (ABGs) is being collected at the same time and the same sample can be used for all tests.
+When other arterial blood tests are not being ordered, a healthcare practitioner may order a venous lactate because it provides an adequate evaluation of a person's lactate level and because the collection process is not as uncomfortable.

 Are there other ways to measure lactate than by sending a blood sample to the lab for testing?